akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 # View the product’s versions

-The history of changes applied to a product are taking into account for the following operations:
+The history of changes applied to a product are taken into account for the following operations:
 - Changes of attribute values in the Product Form
 - Changes on the product status (enabled/disabled)
 - Changes on family